jailukanna/learning-python/08_full_django/login_registration/readme.md

     - This project does not include hashing.
 Build that into your TEMPLATE for this LOGIN/REGISTRATION
     - Refactor wherever possible.
     - Setup Session so it can be easily imported also.
+    - **Experiment with the built in password validators -- see settings.py password validation section**

 ## Development Issues:
     - Note: One thing that's important to understand is that when you use `User.objects.get()` in Django models, if no item is found,